Greenwich Stalking Lawyer

 How Serious Are First and Second-Degree Stalking?

-Stalking in the first and second degrees involves more than one act, just as third-degree stalking requires repeated actions.
-For the more serious forms of stalking, the person accused must knowingly engage in a “course of conduct” to be convicted.
+Stalking in the first and second degrees involves more than one act.
+For the more serious forms of this offense, the person accused must knowingly engage in a “course of conduct” to be convicted.
 The conduct could be conducted through social media or other means, but it must include at least two incidents.

 What Repeated Actions Can Lead to a Charge?